-16. Mobile phones
+17. Mobile phones

 Students are permitted to bring mobile phones to the College, but these are to be kept in their locker during the school day and are not permitted in the classroom unless specially requested by the teacher or an exemption is given from the Head of School.
 They may access their phone at their locker during break times.
 Inappropriate use of mobile phones will be actioned as per the Responsible Behaviour Plan.
+Students using phones inappropriately will be asked, in the first instance, to hand their phone in to the office.
+Every instance after the first warning will require parents to pick up the phone from the office.